FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## **Work on performance behavior**
 * **Remove @DisableQuickPerf or @FunctionalIteration to enable QuickPerf annotations**
-* **Fix or ignore issues reported by global annotations**
+* **Fix or ignore issues reported by global annotations** In some specific cases, you can [disable some global annotations](#Disable-some-global-annotations).
 * **Possibly add QuickPerf annotation on method to document the code**

 # Recommended global annotations